Travel Vaccines and Advice for Saint Helena

 You do not need to have a visa when traveling to Saint Helena.
 However, you will need to obtain a Visitor Pass.
 These are granted upon arrival and are good for up to 90 days.

-You also need to have a passport which should be valid for 6 months past the entry date.
+You also need to have a passport that is valid upon entry.

 Saint Helena Entry Requirements |